helloswyg/sorteo/README.md

 ----

 - Configure how `NaN`, `undefined`, `null` and/or `''` are handled (e.g. always at the end, always at the start, depending on order param...).
+- Add `getCompareByFns<T>(compareFunctions: CompareFunction<T>[])`
+- Add groupBy, mapBy (like groupBy but single-value) distinctBy, sortBy.
+- All functions have a version that return a function to be used in Array.sort, Array.reduce or Array.filter, or a function that just takes an array as param.